$U_A(1)$ symmetry restoration at high baryon density: Analytic and numerical calculations

 \subsection{Condensates and masses}

-After the separation of the meson field into a condensate part and a fluctuation part $\phi=\langle\phi\rangle+\phi'$, there appears a meson potential $V_M(\langle\phi\rangle)$~\cite{Lenaghan:2000ey,Schaefer:2008hk} in the Lagrangian $\mathcal L_M$.
+After the separation of the meson field into a condensate part and a fluctuation part $\phi=\langle\phi\rangle+\phi'$, a meson potential $V_M(\langle\phi\rangle)$~\cite{Lenaghan:2000ey,Schaefer:2008hk} appears in the Lagrangian $\mathcal L_M$.
 At mean field level, it is the thermodynamic potential of the system $\Omega_M=V_M$.
-Considering the thermodynamics from the free constituent quarks with mass
+Considering the thermodynamics from the free constituent quarks with mass:

 the thermodynamic potential of the quark-meson system becomes

 with